JSON Input

 When JSON to Java Helps

 Most developers need this when integrating with REST APIs.
 You send a request through Postman, Spring's RestTemplate, or HttpClient, and the response comes back as JSON.
 Pasting it here gives you typed POJOs you can use immediately with Jackson or Gson.
-For pulling out specific values from large responses, the JSON Path tool works well alongside this.
+For pulling out specific values from large responses, jq works well from the command line.

 Microservices often exchange JSON.
 When a downstream service changes its API, you need updated DTOs.
 This tool lets you regenerate classes quickly.
 If you need to merge two JSON files first, there's a separate JSON Merge tool for that.